JayantaKumar-dev/JavaBy_Jayant/JavaFullGuideNoteBy_Jayant.md

 ## 🎲 Data Types in Java
 Java is a *statically typed* language → data type must be declared before using a variable.

+`*Note :` A statically typed language is a programming language where the type of a variable is checked at compile time, before the code is executed.
+This means the compiler verifies that the operations performed on variables are valid based on their declared types.

 ### 📚 Types of Data Types:
 | Category      | Data Types                                      |
 |--------------|------------------------------------------------|